For more details and official policies on the following, please visit our Undergraduate Policies Guide.

 - I did not have time to complete my CED minor.
 How can I drop the minor?

-Minors outside of CED: Students interested in a minor outside of CED should review the lower division minor requirements for the minor using the Berkeley Academic Guide.
+Minors outside of CED: Students interested in a minor outside of CED should review the lower division minor requirements for the minor using the CED Minors page or the Berkeley Academic Guide.
 The number of lower division minor courses required for the minor will indicate how early a student should begin completing minor courses to be able to complete all requirements in time for graduation.

 To declare a CED minor, students must complete the lower division requirements with a “C-” or higher and submit the CED Minor Declaration form online, located on the Forms & Documents webpage, prior to their final semester.

 To declare a minor outside of CED, refer to the minor advisor and college process to declare.

 Email CED Advisor Heather Grothjan at email@example.com to request a drop or connect with a CED Advisor during drop-in advising hours to request a drop.

 - CalCentral + Academic Holds

 - Late Change of Class Schedule